STAT 324 Advanced Statistical Methods (3)

 There is no new text for this course.

-Prerequisite course material: J. Devore, Probability and Statistics for Engineering and the Science,
+Prerequisite course material: J. Devore, Probability and Statistics for Engineering and the Sciences,

 - Students majoring in mathematics or minoring in statistics.